chyidl/chyidlTutorial/root/ilikeit/VPS/README.md

 2. How To Add Swap Space on Ubuntu 18.04
 --------------------------------------------
-One of the easiest way of increasing the responsiveness of your server and guarding against out-of-memory errors in applications is to add some swap space.
-Although swap is generally recommended for systems utilizing traditional spinning hard drives, using swap with SSDs can cause issues with hardware degradation over time.
+> One of the easiest way of increasing the responsiveness of your server and guarding against out-of-memory errors in applications is to add some swap space.Although swap is generally recommended for systems utilizing traditional spinning hard drives, using swap with SSDs can cause issues with hardware degradation over time.

 * What is Swap?
     - Swap is an area on a hard drive that has been designated as a place where the operating system can temporarily store data that it can no longer hold in RAM.